wley3337/pwa_practice_multiple_tutorials/README.md

 * Issues atm: serviceworker registers from index.html, but does not seem to register under Lamplight or console.log the sequence of clearing the cache even after a full copy/paste instead of codeing along. -need to investigate serviceworkers more.

 2. /pwa-app follows [this tutorial](https://dzone.com/articles/a-step-by-step-tutorial-for-developing-a-progressi)

+* need to investigage firebase hosting service.
+There is a guide [here](https://www.youtube.com/watch?v=suCBsEI-Lo0)